ohsars/ohsars/README.md

  <img align="right" src="https://rapidapi.com/blog/wp-content/uploads/2017/01/octocat.gif" alt="bg" />
  -->

  <p>Marvelous is a frontend web developer with over 3 years of experience transforming static designs to interactive and responsive websites.
-He possess impressive skills in HTML, CSS, JavaScript, React, Tailwind CSS.
-He is transitioning intoto fullstack web development and currently learning Laravel and NodeJS. <br /> <br /> He is a Graduate Member, Nigeria Society of Engineers (GMNSE) and is a problem solver and pursues user satisfaction from creating webpages and products that provide solutions to the world at large.
+He possess impressive skills in HTML, CSS, JavaScript, React, Tailwind CSS, with little experience with Python and mysql,  and currently learning Laravel and NodeJS.
+He is actively learning backend engineering so as to attain his goal as a fullstack web developer. <br /> <br /> He is a Graduate Member, Nigeria Society of Engineers (GMNSE) and is a problem solver and pursues user satisfaction from creating webpages and products that provide solutions to the world at large.

 </p>